-There has been a signficant boom within the Swedish fashion industry since the turn of the millennia, with multiple clothing designers seeing success both home and abroad with their own takes on the classic Swedish design school.
+There has been a significant boom within the Swedish fashion industry since the turn of the millennia, with multiple clothing designers seeing success both at home and abroad with their own takes on the classic Swedish design school.

 I’ve spent a lifetime buying, using, and abusing Swedish clothes, and have on top of that scoured through every single data source and resource out there to give you this ultimate guide to the best and most popular Swedish clothing brands, split up in outdoor clothing, everyday fashion, and high-end fashion.

 I’ve also answered some interesting questions regarding Swedes clothing habits; which brands are most in-demand and which brands we actually end up wearing — if you’re interested in digging a little deeper into Swedish fashion.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 As an Amazon Associate, I earn from qualifying purchases.

 We have a classic saying here in Sweden that sums up our relationship with outdoor clothing: “there is no such thing as bad weather, only bad clothes“.

 So it seems fitting to start with outdoor clothing, as this is an area where Swedish clothing brands tend to especially stand out and deliver an especially high level of durability, looks, and functionality all at once.

 Here are the top Swedish outdoor clothing brands based on my own experience and past winners of the Scandinavian Outdoor Awards: